tb-dhk/minianki/README.md

 # minianki

-unofficial CLI version of anki. (still in development)
+an unofficial CLI version of anki.

 ## table of contents
 1. [requirements](#requirements)